wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 \vspace*{3\baselineskip}

--Photosynthetic stems are required to support the plant as well as photosynthesise.
+- Photosynthetic stems are required to support the plant as well as photosynthesise.
 Are support cells present in *Psilotum* stems that are not seen in *Pinus* stems?
 If so, why is the presence of these support cells problematic for photosynthesis?

 \vspace*{3\baselineskip}

-*Do* Pinus *leaves have more specialised cell types than* Psilotum *stems?*
+- Do *Pinus* leaves have more specialised cell types than *Psilotum* stems?

 \vspace*{3\baselineskip}

 Compare the *Pinus* leaf to the angiosperm *Hibbertia scandens* leaf.

-*Are the parenchyma cells arranged differently in the two leaf types?
+- Are the parenchyma cells arranged differently in the two leaf types?

+\vspace*{3\baselineskip}

-Are there more specialised cell types or arrangements in angiosperm leaves? *
+- Are there more specialised cell types or arrangements in angiosperm leaves?

 \vspace*{3\baselineskip}